 The razor blade method came form my impromptu response to a rock smacking into the windshield of Dad’s bus, on which I was a passenger returning from one of our regular weekend trips to the Los Angeles Temple.
 Dad immediately shouted for us to take cover and for the driver to take evasive action.
 It looked to me like the rock had bounced up off the pavement, but I was all for the drama.

 I ducked into Dad’s compartment at the back of the bus and cut my back with his razor blades.
-Joyce, dad’s number one nurse, never questioned how such clean, shard-free, lacerations got on my back without a mark on my clothing.
+Joyce, the same nurse who pumped my stomach, never questioned how such clean, shard-free, lacerations got on my back without a mark on my clothing.
 I don’t think the window even shattered; it just cracked.
 Dad was happy to make a casualty out of me.
 Joyce probably thought it was just another set up — that Dad had administered the cuts — so she dutifully dressed my revolutionary battle wounds.

 I always felt that my audience knew something was fishy, that all or some of them weren’t buying what I was selling.
 It was enough for me that they acted like they believed me.
 The appearance that it was true to them made it true for me.
 It became reality.
 And it didn’t matter much what they thought of me, as long as I was the center of their attention as they thought it.
 This is how Dad and I worked.
 It’s why his antics so outraged me: his behavior was mirror for my own.
 I didn’t like seeing how stupid it looked, didn’t like facing my own ridiculousness and diseased thinking.

 I could not stand — but hoped — that people would follow such sickness.